ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 ```

-Here we have established some intial settings and claims, where we have supplied the values taken from settings.
+Here we have established some intial settings and claims, where we have supplied the values taken from Lab Settings.
 Note that `key` here refers to the file path containing your private key.
 Following this, we use npm's `jsonwebtoken` module to sign our key appropriately.
 Once we have our access_token, we pass it into our start handler which posts a request to our setup endpoint containing the supplied token.
 It is now time to connect to our session.

 ```
 _connect(sessionId) {